 2. Hovering over top of her, and the open toilet, while I wipe her clean.

-3. Helping her flush the toilet and then spraying the toilet with bleach because suddenly her poop is of Andre the Giant calibre in girth, size and stickiness, and it loves to adhere itself to the toilet like a friendly reminder of her terrible diet.
+3. Helping her flush the toilet and then spraying the toilet with bleach because suddenly her poop is of Andre the Giant caliber in girth, size and stickiness, and it loves to adhere itself to the toilet like a friendly reminder of her terrible diet.
 (That I’m also responsible for, so, goddamnit.)

 4. Opening the foot stool for her (because she tried twice last week and each time pinched a tiny portion of her flesh creating sad bruises) so she can stand on it to reach the tap and running water.